haskell-game/sdl2-image/README.md

 [![Build Status](https://travis-ci.org/sbidin/sdl2-image.svg?branch=master)](https://travis-ci.org/sbidin/sdl2-image)

-#### Haskell bindings to SDL_image
+#### Haskell bindings to SDL2_image

-Both the raw and the higher level bindings should allow you to use any aspect of the original SDL_image library.
+Both the raw and the higher level bindings should allow you to use any aspect of the original SDL2_image library.
 Please report an issue if you encounter a bug or feel that something is missing.

 ##### Install